How to Arrange Furniture: No-Fail Tricks

 Bedroom Furniture Arranging: Add Comfort

+There are ways to arrange a small bedroom with big furniture, you just have to share a little.
 For an extra cozy space, place a bench at the foot of the bed or a small-scale armchair in a corner for bedroom seating.
 Consider placing a chair next to a bedside table.
 The chair and bed can share the nightstand.
 If there isn’t room next to the nightstand, pair the chair with a small garden stool, which will serve as a small table without occupying much space.

 Bedroom Furniture Arranging: Plan Walkways